kubernetes/kubernetes/docs/getting-started-guides/fedora/fedora_manual_config.md

 This guide will only get ONE minion working.
 Multiple minions requires a functional [networking configuration](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/networking.md) done outside of kubernetes.
 Although the additional kubernetes configuration requirements should be obvious.

-The guide is broken into 3 sections:

-1. Prepare the hosts.
-2. Configuring the two hosts, a master and a minion.
-3. Basic functionality test.

 The kubernetes package provides a few services: kube-apiserver, kube-scheduler, kube-controller-manager, kubelet, kube-proxy.
 These services are managed by systemd and the configuration resides in a central location: /etc/kubernetes.
 We will break the services up between the hosts.
 The first host, fed-master, will be the kubernetes master.
 This host will run the kube-apiserver, kube-controller-manager, and kube-scheduler.
 In addition, the master will also run _etcd_.
 The remaining host, fed-minion will be the minion and run kubelet, proxy, cadvisor and docker.

 **System Information:**